ALRW/just_ballz/README.md

 Contributions
 -------------
 Contributions and issues are very welcome.
 To contribute simply fork this directory make your changes and then open a pull request.

+NB - Developers: Node modules are included that contain a specially compiled version of SerialPort that interfaces directly with Node Webkit 0.8.6's Application Binary Interface.